AndrewFerg05/PYNQ_Mathematically_Generated_Images/README.md

 or alternatively drag the folder of choice manually onto the board.

-Simply chose which design you wish to run, upload that folder to the board, and run the Jupyter notebook
+Simply choose which design you wish to run, upload that folder to the board, and run the Jupyter notebook